ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   This format is consistent with every signature algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{Section B of RFC9594}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

-* If the 'ecdh_info' parameter is present in the response, the following applies for each element 'ecdh_info_entry'.
+* If the 'ecdh_info' parameter is present in the Token Transfer Response, the following applies for each element 'ecdh_info_entry'.

   * 'id' MUST NOT refer to OSCORE groups that are signature-only groups.